userfrosting/learn/10.users/01.user-accounts/docs.md

 User passwords are salted and hashed using PHP's [`password_hash`](http://php.net/manual/en/function.password-hash.php) function and the `CRYPT_BLOWFISH` algorithm.

-### Theme

-**Partially implemented**.
-You may specify the name of a Sprinkle to be dynamically loaded for this user on each request.
-This can effectively be used to provide per-user theming options.

-[notice=tip]The preferred way to add additional user fields is by creating a separate table that is linked to the `users` table as a one-to-one relationship.
-See the recipe ["extending the user model"](/recipes/extending-the-user-model) for a guide on how to do this in your Sprinkle.[/notice]

 ## Account creation

 UserFrosting comes with two built-in mechanisms for creating new accounts: public self-registration, and administrative creation.